kominoshja/budini.xyz/blogposts/tech/2018-08-26-the-case-against-my-router.md

 The HG531 V1 router is actually very nice, for 15-20 devices connected to it, and it rarely has failed for me.
 However there's no info regarding it online.

-So, [here](https://github.com/kominoshja/budini.xyz/tree/master/assets/hg531-fimwares), you'll find all the firmware I was able to get for it.
-Use them wisely! :)
+So, I would recommend you use something else, but you know what's best for you